 Clinical illness starts as a flu-like syndrome, rapidly evolving to severe disease with bleedings.
 No treatment or vaccine is available for either disease.

 An outbreak of Ebola virus disease with onset in December 2013 and recognition in March 2014 is still ongoing in Guinea, Liberia and Sierra Leone.
 On 8 August 2014, the World Health Organization (WHO) declared the Ebola outbreak in West Africa a Public Health Emergency of International Concern.
-The overall situation in the affected countries is evolving: while transmission is still widespread in Guinea and Sierra Leone, the outbreak appears to be much closer to its end in Liberia, according to WHO.
+On 3 September 2015, WHO declared Liberia free of Ebola virus transmission in the human population with the start of a 90 days period of enhanced surveillance.
+Transmission is still ongoing with low intensity in Guinea and Sierra Leone and is limited to a few areas.

 More on the Ebola outbreak